juliajonesuk/GBS_analysis_cloud_tutorial/06_starting_instance.rst

 ..
 Warning::

- If you plan on leaving your office and have a look at your running instance from home or with an iPad/iPhone, don't use the field ``-s your-IP-address/32``.
+ If you plan on leaving your office and having a look at your running instance from home or with an iPad/iPhone, don't use the field ``-s your-IP-address/32``.

 To get the description of the Spot Instance Request use this command: